evanthegrayt/mkex/README.md

 # mkex
-`mkex` will create `FILE` in either your current directory or in `PATH`, and give it executable permissions.
-It will also add the interpreter line at the top of the file so when it opens, you will automatically be given syntx highlighting if it's available, and if `EDITOR` supports it.
+`mkex` provides an easy way to create a file and give it executable permissions.
+It will also add the chosen language's interpreter line at the top of the file so when it opens, you will automatically be given syntx highlighting if it's available, and if `EDITOR` supports it.
 Lastly, `-I` will set the `IFS` (internal field separator) to a newline if the language is shell.
 The file will